Trade Guides

 "I used to spend Sunday nights building quotes for the week.
 Last Sunday I played golf.
 ArcQuote had already sent three quotes from site visits during the week.
 Two came back approved Monday morning."

-"My foreman called me because the concrete truck was early and he didn't know if we were ready for the pour.
-I checked ArcPulse, saw exactly where we were with the prep, told him to go ahead.
+"My foreman wanted to know if we were ready for an early concrete pour.
+I checked where the job was at, saw the prep was done, told him to go ahead.
 Five minutes total.
-Used to be a twenty-minute conversation and a drive across town."
+Used to be a twenty-minute conversation and a drive across town, because I was the only one who knew where things stood."

 "We had a family emergency and I had to drop everything for three days.
 Normally that would mean chaos.
-This time ArcSync kept everything moving.
-Jobs got quoted, clients got updates, invoices got sent.
+This time WorkArc kept the quoting and chasing moving in the background.
+Quotes went out, invoices got followed up.
 I dealt with my family and came back to a business that hadn't missed a beat."

 That's what getting out of the bottleneck actually feels like.
 It's not about working ON the business instead of IN it.
 You've heard that a thousand times and it doesn't help because you still need to make money this week.